jcheng305/WDI-40-racing-game/README.md

 # WDI-40-racing-game

-This is a racing game that I created for Project 0 of my WDI 40 class.

-Objective:
-Who's going to win the race between these two epic sportbikes?

-Outcome of the winner is random each time.
+A basic drag racing game that has a theme of motorcycles who's outcome is always randomized.

+## Built with:
+HTML
+CSS
+Javascript
+Jquery